merlinvn/bookflow/.ai/prd.md

 ## Tasks

-Below is a breakdown of the major development “stories” or tasks, following a structure similar to the example PRD.
+Below is a breakdown of the major development "stories" or tasks, following a structure similar to the example PRD.

 ---